SHRM Update: Court Upholds $11.5M Discrimination and Retaliation Verdict

 Case Overview: What Led to the Lawsuit Against SHRM

-As the situation worsened, Mohamed said she continued to escalate her complaint through the ranks, meeting with HR representatives and the Vice President of Education.
-After a fifth meeting with no resolution, Mohamed said she reached out to SHRM’s CEO, Johnny C. Taylor Jr., before her termination in 2020.
-Mohamed filed a lawsuit in 2022, raising race discrimination and retaliation claims under Title VII of the Civil Rights Act and Section 1981.
+As the situation worsened, Mohamed said she continued to escalate her complaint through the ranks, meeting with HR reps and the Vice President of Education.
+After a fifth meeting with no resolution, Mohamed said she reached out to SHRM’s CEO, Johnny C. Taylor Jr., before she was fired in 2020.

 Before trial, SHRM asked the court to prevent Mohamed from highlighting SHRM’s status as an HR authority, arguing that it would unfairly hold the organization to a higher standard than other employers.
 The judge denied that motion, finding that SHRM’s asserted HR expertise was central to the case and could not reasonably be kept out of evidence.